Project Leaders

 Efforts to determine a way to protect the Fargo-Moorhead area from ongoing flooding began in the aftermath of the 1997 flood, which was a record at the time.
-Since then, there have been thousands of hours of discussions held, many engineered designs reviewed, 14 pieces of legislation passed, and more than 200 permits issued.
+Since then, there have been thousands of hours of discussions held, many engineered designs reviewed, 16 acts of Congress passed, and more than 200 permits issued.
 The collaboration hasn’t just been across city, county and state lines but among more than 50 organizations, from utility companies to environmental agencies to area townships.

 There have been many hundreds of people involved in the process, and more will join the effort in coming years.
 Here’s an introduction to just some of those people and the roles they have played in making permanent, reliable flood control a reality.